Deputy Assistant Secretary of the Air Force (Energy): History

 Energy conservation in the Air Force dates back to the 1970s and initially focused on installations and facilities.
 Prior to 1972, the Air Force was converting coal-fired installations to oil or natural gas under a Department of Defense air pollution reduction program.
 After the Yom Kippur War, the energy crisis of the 1970s prompted the Air Force to identify their first energy reduction goals and monitoring systems.
 By the late 1970s, the Air Force had developed a 10-year energy reduction plan for its facilities under the Energy Policy and Conservation Act.
 It also created the first Air Force Energy Office at Tyndall Air Force Base, Florida, which became the focal point for all of the service’s energy matters and policies.

 In 1985, the Air Force developed the Energy Information Management System, which was designed to collect all service energy data.
 Under this system, all Air Force installations were required to conduct energy security assessments every 1 to 3 years.

 In response to the Energy Policy Act of 1992, the Air Force set new goals and mandates for utilities, increasing requirements for the use of clean energy, and improving overall energy efficiency.
 In an effort to achieve these goals, the Air Force began working with private industry to upgrade its facilities.
 Through Energy Savings Performance Contracts (ESPC), industry made energy efficiency upgrades to facilities and the Air Force paid for them with the cost saved over time.
-The first of these was implemented at Randolph Air Force Base, Texas with Johnson Controls, where 14,500 light fixtures were retrofitted with energy-saving assets.
+The first of these was implemented at Randolph Air Force Base with Johnson Controls, where 14,500 light fixtures were retrofitted with energy-saving assets.